zoontek/react-native-permissions/README.md

 ## 🆘 Manual linking

 Because this package targets React Native 0.60.0+, you probably won't need to link it manually.
-Otherwise if it's not the case, follow this additional instructions:
+Otherwise if it's not the case, follow these additional instructions:

 <details>
   <summary><b>👀 See manual linking instructions</b></summary>